Wakaleo: Description

 Wakaleo is a genus of the thylacoleonid family of predatory mammals, which are known as marsupial lions.
-The size of Wakaleo species increases over the course of the evolution of the genus.
+The size of Wakaleo species increased over the course of the evolution of the genus.
 W. schouteni is estimated to have weighed approximately 23 kg, comparable to a dog, while W. vanderleueri and W. alcootaensis are estimated to have had bodymasses of 30 kg and 50 kg.

 Wakaleo alcootaensis

 The first description was given in an examination of material discovered at Alcoota in the Northern Territory of Australia.
 The holotype was a single fossil maxilla fragment found in 1974 by the palaeontologist Michael Archer.

 Fossil material of this species is fragmentary and rare, and it is only known amongst the Alcoota local fauna.
 Further evidence of the animals cranial and dental features were examined in 2014, leading to a revision of Wakaleo alcootaensis that provided further support to the separation from earlier Wakaleo species.